Saturday, 17 October 2009

 Linda Arsenio plays Helen Baber

-Helen Baber been a victim of one of the Raja's earliest victories over the British.
+Helen Baber had her self become a victim of the war when her first husband had been killed in one of the Raja's earliest victories over the British.

 This was no doubt a very tough war for her.
 Her second husbands fight with her former husbands killer must have had an edge all of its own.